hpc-io/h5bench/docs/source/buildinstructions.rst

 .. warning::

-	If you want to specify the installation directory, you can pass `-DCMAKE_INSTALL_RPATH` to `cmake`.
-If you are not installing it, make sure when you run `h5bench`, you update your environment variables to include the `build` directory.
+	If you want to specify the installation directory, you can pass ``-DCMAKE_INSTALL_PREFIX`` to ``cmake``.
+If you are not installing it, make sure when you run ``h5bench``, you update your environment variables to include the `build` directory.
 Otherwise, h5bench will not be able to find all the benchmarks.

 Build to run in async
 ---------------------------------------------------